KarlClinckspoor/Miscellaneous/Rheology/Readme.md

 The script can use matplotlib and the uncertainty package to plot the curves together with the data, and then save the plots for a quick way to check if the models are fitting the data well.

+# Installation

+1. Install python 3.6.
+Be sure to include python into the $PATH$ variable.
+2. Use pip to install the requirements. `pip install -r requirements.txt`
+3. Run the script using `python RheoFC.py`

+This script uses

+* `scipy` for model fitting
+* `matplotlib` for plotting data, if needed
+* `uncertainties` for error propagation
+* `numpy` for arrays and numerical calculations

+The following packages are included, but aren't necessarily used by the main script loop.
+* `pandas` for data reading and recording.
+* `sympy` for symbolically derivating the equations.
+The `uncertainties` takes care of error propagation, so it is unnecessary to write the propagation explicitly.

 # Workflow

 ## Settings